Giving commands in English is quite simple! We can use this form to

 Negative commands

-When we want to tell someone not to do something, we simply add "do not"
+When we want to tell someone not to do something, we simply add "

 before the verb.
 This shorter form is much more common.